WorldAfterCapital/WorldAfterCapital/Preface.md

 # Original Preface

 As a venture capitalist, I’m often asked: “What’s the next big thing?”
 People tend to ask this when they’re looking for a trend in technology, expecting me to talk to them about robotics or virtual reality.
 But I think that’s a boring interpretation of the question.
 These trends come and go as part of hype cycles that represent the waxing and waning of media interest in a particular technology.
-Instead I answer, “Oh, nothing much–just the end of the Industrial Age.”
+Instead I answer, “Oh, nothing much—just the end of the Industrial Age.”
 That momentous change is the subject of this book.

 *The World After Capital* is unabashedly about some truly big subjects.
 In order to tackle why the Industrial Age is ending and what is coming next, I will examine such things as the nature of technology and what it means to be human.
 It might seem a wildly ambitious thesis, but I argue that we are facing a transition as profound as the one which took humanity from the Agrarian Age to the Industrial Age, so nothing less will do.